|

 It also includes her e-mail address, through which you can contact the author, with your own stories, in confidence (for research purposes and possible comment).
 Dr. Tennov welcomes comments from all readers, and invites them to share both negative and positive reactions.

 This new eBook brings you all of these stories ...
-The Trial, Brew3 Quintet, and The Limerence Retreat each show limerence from a new and different perspective
+The Trial, Brew3 Quintet, and The Limerence Retreat each show limerence from a new and different perspective—

 In this novel, Dr. Tennov tells the "story" of limerence ... (also, of interest to professionals in the field, she tells the research story as it actually happened ... and as it might happen).

-For those trapped in limerence, this novel explains, in language that almost all victims of limerence will understand
+For those trapped in limerence, this novel explains, in language that almost all victims of limerence will understand—

-in Dr. Tennov's new novel
+The information conveyed in Dr. Tennov's new novel

-may be as close to a Self-Help Manual in an easy to read fictional format as a victim of limerence will ever find. |
+as a victim of limerence will ever find.

 Written between June 2001, and January 2002, The Trial is a full-length novel in which a client sues her psychotherapist for his limerence-inspired advances.
 Dr. Tennov uses the fictional court proceedings that follow to dramatize a debate about the merits of psychotherapy, based on real journal articles.
 Dr. Tennov also demonstrates the use and validity of scientific approaches to human experience.
 Within the novel, reactions to two of her earlier books are thinly disguised reality, ... e.g., in the novel, limerence is called Love Two and two authors (Alan Browne and Pamela Cushing) stand in for Dr. Tennov.